-The TOE may provide other additional channels that provide only authentication and integrity protection (not confidentiality), in which case other iterations of FTP\TRP.1 may be added in the ST, allowing the selection of only modification protection in FTP\TRP.1.1 for these additional iterations.
+The TOE may provide other additional channels that provide only authentication and integrity protection (not confidentiality), in which case other iterations of FTP_TRP.1 may be added in the ST, allowing the selection of only modification protection in FTP_TRP.1.1 for these additional iterations.

-The Security Target shall identify in an application note the iterations of FCS\COP.1 that provide any cryptographic functions that contribute to the implementation of the trusted path, and the SFRs that provide the authentication of the end points.
+The Security Target shall identify in an application note the iterations of FCS_COP.1 that provide any cryptographic functions that contribute to the implementation of the trusted path, and the SFRs that provide the authentication of the end points.

-- The client applications and cryptographic module (as defined in [1]) are implemented as one TOE.
-Therefore, this SFR is not applicable and is trivially satisfied.
+- The client applications (as defined in [2]) and cryptographic module (as defined in [1]) are implemented as one TOE.
+Therefore this SFR is not applicable and is trivially satisfied.